dev-Armaan/autism-prediction/README.md

 This project leverages supervised learning algorithms such as `Decision Tree Classifier` and `Random Forest Classifier` to develop a predictive model capable of determining whether an individual is likely to have autism based on around 20 related parameters.

-Autism spectrum disorder (ASD) is a developmental condition that affects communication and behavior.
+Autism Spectrum Disorder (ASD) is a developmental condition that affects communication and behaviour.
 Early and accurate prediction of autism can lead to timely intervention and support.
 The primary goal of this project is to build a reliable and efficient model that can assist in identifying autism by analyzing patterns in the data.

 A recent [study](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2800726?utm_source=For_The_Media&utm_medium=referral&utm_campaign=ftm_links&utm_term=012523) by the Journal of the American Medical Association found that medical teams could accurately diagnose ASD in children 60-89% of the time.
 This model had a `93% Cross-Validation Accuracy` on the test data.